You can create a network topology instance in which members of one client group can connect to members of another client group.

 From the Topology type list, select One-way.

-From the Laptops list, select the group that will initiate connections with members of the infrastructure machines group.
+From the Servers list, select the client group that will initiate connections with members of the DMZ servers group.

-Optional: Click the down arrow next to the Laptops list to edit the following options:
+Optional: Click the down arrow next to the Servers list to edit the following options:

 Tunnel port.
 Set this to Default (8403), or click the edit icon to enter another port number.